Tatyavicchu/C_Language_practice/Conditional_statements.md

 }
 ```
 ## S/C Ternary operator
-         this is the shortcut for the "if/else" loop but only two conditions will be made.
+         this is the shortcut for the "if/else" conditional statement but only two conditions will be made.

                  "  condition? do something if TRUE : do something if FALSE;  "
    ```c